casperklein/supervisor.sh/README.md

 ## Description

 `supervisor.sh` is a process supervisor inspired by [Supervisord](https://supervisord.org/) written in Bash.
-It's a lightweight _pure_ Bash solution, providing basic functionality to supervise processes (called jobs).
+It's a lightweight _almost pure_ Bash solution, providing basic functionality to supervise processes (called jobs).
 The configuration is done in a YAML configuration file.
-By default, all jobs are automatically started and in case of an error (exit code > 0) restarted.
+By default, all jobs are automatically started and, in case of an error (exit code > 0), restarted.

-For environments like Docker container, where minimal overhead is desired, the dependency on `yq` can be removed by converting the YAML configuration to Bash.
+For environments like a Docker container, where minimal overhead is desired, the dependency on `yq` can be removed by converting the YAML configuration to Bash.

 ### Foreground mode

 Without the explicit `start` command, `supervisor.sh` runs in the foreground.
 It can be stopped by:

-1. Pressing CTRL-C, which is equivalent to the SIGINT signal.
+1. Pressing CTRL-C.
 2. Running `supervisor.sh stop` in another session.

 ### Daemon mode